 Mycoplasma suis causes anemia and agalactia in swine.
 Formerly referred as Eperythrozoonosis disease.

 Alternative names: Eperythrozoonosis, Eperythrozoon suis, Mycoplasma suis, Mycoplasma suis

 Mycoplasma suis is a mycoplasma that infects erythrocytes causing anemia.
 Previously this disease was called Eperythrozoonosis and was thought to be caused by a rickettsia called Eperythrozoon suis adhering to erythrocytes.
 Thanks to technical advances, this organism has been reclassified as a mycoplasma.
-Clinical disease is more commonly seen in growing pigs, but can also cause reproductive problems.
+Clinical disease is more commonly seen in lactating and growing pigs, but can also cause reproductive problems.
 This organism is capable of crossing the placenta and be responsible for the birth of weak and pale piglets and a high pre-weaning mortality.
 It is widespread and can be detected in both healthy and diseased animals.

 - Fever of 40-42 ° C.